CPMpy/cpmpy/README.md

-CPMpy is a Constraint Programming and Modeling library in Python, based on numpy.
+CPMpy is a Constraint Programming and Modeling library in Python, based on numpy, with direct solver access.

 Constraint Programming is a methodology for solving combinatorial optimisation problems like assignment problems or covering, packing and scheduling problems.
 Problems that require searching over discrete decision variables.